dplanitzer/Serena/Tools/README.md

 Use the get command to read a single sector or track from a disk image:

 ```
-diskimage get --sector=c:h:s path/to/dmg
+diskimage get --sector=c:h:s --hex path/to/dmg
 ```

 Where 'c' is the cylinder number, 'h' is the head number and 's' is the sector number of the sector you want to read from the disk image.
 Note that the cylinder and head numbers are 0-based while the sector number is 1-based.
 The contents of the sector is written to the console as a hex dump.
-Use the `--binary` switch to output the raw binary data.
+Invoke the command without the `--hex` switch to output the raw binary data.

 Another way to address a sector is to use a logical block address like this: `--sector=lba` where 'lba' is a 0-based integer.